 Studio 3T is an integrated development environment for the team working in Mongo DB.
 It has a visual query builder, which means the developer can drag and drop the fields to visualize and create a query.
-It also supports in place editing.
-One can simply double click the field and edit the data.
+It also supports in-place editing.
+One can double-click the field and edit the data.
 It can also translate the code into other languages like Node.js, PHP, Python, Java, and C#.
-It can also collections data side by side and keep them in sync.
+It can also make collections data side by side and keep them in sync.

 3. MongoDB Compass

-MongoDB GUI tool compass provides a GUI to analyze and understand the data without having the knowledge of MongoDB syntax.
-It also analyzes documents, let’s users implement document validation and displays rich structures.
+MongoDB GUI tool compass provides a GUI to analyze and understand the data without MongoDB syntax knowledge.
+It also analyzes documents, lets users implement document validation, and displays rich structures.
 It lets the user view query performance and manage indexes.

 4. Nucleon Database Master

 This tool provides features like code highlight, code completion.
 User can export data into files like XML, HTML, CSV, JSON, PDF etc. Using Nucleon Database Master provides SQL and LINQ query editor.
 It can be used to connect to any database system via ODBC.